 \end{definition}

-Mv-LT properties specify the traces that an mv-TS should exhibit.
-Informally speaking, one could say that an mv-LT property specifies the admissible (or desired) behavior of the system under consideration.
+LT properties specify the traces that an mv-TS should exhibit.
+Informally speaking, one could say that an LT property specifies the admissible (or desired) behavior of the system under consideration.

-The fulfillment of an mv-LT property by an mv-TS is defined as follows.
+The fulfillment of an LT property by an mv-TS is defined as follows.

 \begin{definition} \end{definition}